MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 Add-VMGpuPartitionAdapter -VM $vm
 ```

 Assigns a partition to a specific VM object.
-If you want to assign multiple GPU partitions run this command the number of times equal to the number of GPU partitions needed.

 ### Example 2
 ```powershell